MikeRogers0/Talks/slides/Introduction-To-Stimulus/sides.md

 # What we'll cover

 - Where does Stimulus Come From?
-- What does it look like?
+- What does the code look like?
 - When is it useful?
 - How can we set it up in Rails!